cyingliu/prompt_speech_ssl_model/README.md

 # Prompt on Speech Self-Supervised Learning Model
 This repo is for the research of adding prefix tuning (prompt) on speech self-supervised learning model.
 The codes are modified from https://github.com/s3prl/s3prl and https://github.com/facebookresearch/fairseq.
 I experimented with HuBERT, DeCoAR2, and Wav2Vec2 on 6 SUPERB downstream tasks (ASR, IC, PR, SF, KS, SD, SID), and explore its benefits in stability and low data regime.
 My teamates and my work is together submitted SLT 2022.

-Publication: Zih-Ching Chen, Allen Fu, Chih-Ying Liu, Hung-yi Lee, and Shang-Wen Li, “Exploring Efficient-tuning Methods in Self-supervised Speech Models”, IEEE Spoken Language Technology Workshop, 2022.
+**Publication**: Zih-Ching Chen, Allen Fu, Chih-Ying Liu, Hung-yi Lee, and Shang-Wen Li, “Exploring Efficient-tuning Methods in Self-supervised Speech Models”, IEEE Spoken Language Technology Workshop, 2022 ([link](https://arxiv.org/abs/2210.06175)).

 ## Usage
 1. Get initialization